 Parents and guardians must declare their child's adoptive, SGO or CAO status directly to the school before the school completes the October census.
 They should provide evidence, for example, a copy of the legal order, or a confirmation letter from the local council which placed their child.
 Parents will not need to declare their child's status again until the child changes school.
 They are not obliged to declare this information.

-Even though a child may be in an adoptive placement and legally still be in the care of the Local Authority.
+A child may be in an adoptive placement and legally still be in the care of the Local Authority.
 In these circumstances the child will continue to have Personal Education Plan (PEP) meetings to review progress and discuss use of the Pupil Premium.
-At this stage, the Pupil Premium will be administered through the Virtual School of the Local council where the child was taken into care.
+At this stage, the Pupil Premium will be administered through the Virtual School of the Local Authority where the child was taken into care.

 Once the order (Adoption, Special Guardianship or Child Arrangement) is granted, the statutory PEP meetings will cease.
 It is often helpful and supportive if there continue to be regular opportunities to share information between home and school.
 Parents and guardians can request and agree to more informal review meetings with school staff if they feel it is appropriate.
 It is helpful if these meetings are documented.

 If you require further information or advice email PLAC@wiltshire.gov.uk.